Frequently Asked Questions

 If the course is not related, a separate AUP is needed to cover the course.

-For help in preparing an AUP, or for advice about the laws, regulations and policies that may affect your proposed use of animals, please contact the OACU at 642-8855 or acuc@berkeley.edu.
+For help in preparing an AUP, or for advice about the laws, regulations and policies that may affect your proposed use of animals, please contact the OACU at (510) 642‑8855 or acuc@berkeley.edu.
+The OACU staff are also available to meet with investigators to discuss any questions they might have.

 Who do I talk to about using hazardous agents or chemicals?

-Many biological materials (e.g., infectious agents, viral vectors, human cell lines) require a Biological Use Authorization (BUA).
-Please visit the Environment, Health & Safety (EH&S) BUA web page for a list of what agents require a BUA, application and amendment forms, as well as details regarding submission, approval, duration, and termination of a BUA.
+The use of many biological materials (e.g., infectious agents, viral vectors, human cell lines, recombinant DNA) and transgenic animals require a Biological Use Authorization (BUA).
+Please visit the Environment, Health & Safety (EH&S) Biosafety web page for a list of what agents require a BUA, application and amendment forms, as well as details regarding submission, approval, duration, and termination of a BUA.
 Allow 30 days for the processing of a BUA with animal subject usage to ensure that the Committee for Laboratory and Environmental Biosafety (CLEB) can resolve containment-related issues prior to a convened Animal Care and Use Committee (ACUC) meeting.
+CLEB approval must be obtained prior to ACUC approval.

 Use of controlled substances must comply with federal (Drug Enforcement Administration or DEA), state, and UC Berkeley regulations.
-Please visit the Controlled Substances Used in Research page of the Office for Environment, Health and Safety (EH&S) website.
-For additional information, please contact Assistant Biosafety Officer Krystyna Kozakiewicz at 643-1397 or krystyna.kozakiewicz@berkeley.edu.
+Please visit the Environment, Health and Safety (EH&S) Controlled Substances web page.
+For additional information, please contact Assistant Biosafety Officer Krystyna Kozakiewicz at (510) 643‑1397 or krystyna.kozakiewicz@berkeley.edu.

 Who do I talk to about using radioactive material or radiation?

 Use of radioactive materials and/or radiation requires a Radiation Use Authorization (RUA).
 Please visit the Environment, Health & Safety Radiation Safety Programs page for information regarding forms, training and safety.
-For assistance, please contact Radiation Safety Specialist Kathleen Dinnel-Jones at dinneljones@berkeley.edu or 643-9242.
+For assistance, please contact Radiation Safety Officer (RSO) Jim De Zetter (510) 812‑0317 or jimdezetter@berkeley.edu.

-Who do I need to include on my personnel sheet?
+Who do I need to include in the Personnel section of my AUP?

-Prior to starting any procedures, any individual who uses animals in instruction or research must be included on the Principal Investigator (PI)’s personnel sheet.
-These individuals must include the Principal Investigator (PI), including those that are only in supervisory role for the laboratory, laboratory personnel (i.e., undergraduate, graduate and post-doctoral students), technicians, research assistants/associates, rotation students, students taking a course that involves direct interaction with live or freshly euthanized vertebrate animals, visiting scientists, and volunteers.
+Prior to starting any procedures, any individual who uses animals in instruction or research must be listed on the Principal Investigator (PI)’s approved Animal Use Protocol (AUP).
+This includes the PI(even those who are only in supervisory role for the laboratory), laboratory personnel (i.e., undergraduate, graduate and post-doctoral students), technicians, research assistants/associates, rotation students, students taking a course that involves direct interaction with live or freshly euthanized vertebrate animals, visiting scientists, and volunteers.

 Who is required to participate in the Occupational Health and Safety Program?

-All individuals who are working or will come in contact with animals are required to complete the Animal Exposure Questionnaire.
+All individuals who are working or will come in contact with animals are required to complete a health questionnaire in the Occupational Health Surveillance System.

 Please see the Occupational Health and Safety Program page for more details on the program.